 When it comes to relationships, we have all had someone tell us that “Communication is key”, and they are right.
 Without communication, being able to have successful collaboration is impossible.
 When there is a disconnect between teams, customers may hear multiple messages, sales are lost and content created by the marketing team will go unused.
 Beyond the wasted resources, disconnected sales and marketing teams will grow frustrated with each other, creating a poor work culture.

 Sales and marketing should be viewed as a dynamic partnership, as both sides need each other.
-In basketball, an assist happens when a player passes the ball to a teammate that then leads to a made shot.
+In basketball, an assist happens when a player passes the ball to a teammate and the other teammate makes a shot.
 Similarly, in the sales and marketing relationship, the work the marketing team does sets up the sales team to help bring the sale to a successful close.
 Working together to create the best practice strategies for targeting leads and nurturing relationships points to a successful company.
 The marketing and sales team still have their roles to perform, but when the two teams are aligned, the customer experience is improved, and an increase in revenue typically follows.

 Avoiding Wasted Content